oneconcern/datamon/docs/proposals/diamond-design.md

 ### Diamonds vs incremental uploads

-Diamonds and incremental uploads are very much alike, the use-cases come with some nuances.
+Diamonds and incremental uploads are very much alike.
+However, these different use-cases come with some nuances regarding how to handle conflicts.

 Use-cases: